 One of the major issues with termite infestations is their covertness.
 As termites eat away cellulose containing substances in your home, which can range from books, wallpapers, wooden structure and furniture, they take an inside out approach while the infestation is in order.
 There are indeed some warning signs of termite infestation, but can often be overlooked.
 As a result, by the time a termite infestation is spotted, the damage can be severe.

 According to a report by CSIRO, about 1 in every 5 houses in Australia are subject to termite infestation.
 This translates to an enormous amount of homes - between 130,000 and 180,000 homes in Australia each year.
-The average repair cost of homes damaged by termites can reach up to $10,000 per year.
+The average termite damage repair costs can reach up to $10,000 per year.

-A report from Archicentre by the Australian Institute of Architects found that in 6 years, the total annual repair bills for termite damages has escalated from $1 billion to $1.5 billion.
+A report from Archicentre by the Australian Institute of Architects found that in 6 years, the total annual termite damage costs has escalated from $1 billion to $1.5 billion.
 Additionally, termite damage affects house value: substances infested and damaged by termites lose their resale value in which case, sellers incur losses in thousands.
 A study found that only 20% homes in Australia are inspected for termites, leaving 80% of the homes under risk of a potential termite attack.
 This makes people wonder about termite damage insurance.

-The million-dollar question here is “Does home insurance cover termite damage?”.
+The million-dollar question here “Is termite damage covered under home insurance?”.
 Unfortunately, the answer is NO.

 Generally, home insurance policies are more geared towards covering you from damages imposed by sudden, unexpected events.
 As termites are “insects”, attacks by insects are considered “preventable”, home repair costs due to damage by termites is not included in insurance policies.
 In cases where termite damage is discovered in insurance claims, most of these claims at the end of the day are written off as “building defects”, leaving the homeowner with no coverage and thousands of dollars in costs.
 An absolute nightmare of a situation.